tkataras/Automatic-Cell-Counting-with-TWS/README.md

 :
 ```

-Projected images should have the following identifying characteristics to know which projections associate with each other: ...
+Projected images should have the following identifying characteristics to know which projections associate with each other: ... __TODO__

 # How to create classifiers using Weka
 ACCT uses Weka Classifiers to count images, which the user will initially need to create.
 In order to generate classifiers..... __TODO__

 The program expects at least 2 classifiers to compare performance against.

 # Stage 1

-Navigate and select _Plugins >> ACCT 1_
+From the ImageJ bar, navigate and select _Plugins >> ACCT 1_

 __1.1__ The first step is to initiate the pipeline.
 You will be prompted to locate the installation location of the pipeline, as this will vary by user preference.
 This is so that our program knows where you have downloaded it.
 Select the directory/folder named scripts_for_auto_cell_count.